-When you consider bodybuilding is all about exceptional physiques—abnormal, whether aesthetically pleasing or freakishly shocking—it’s remarkable how utterly normal the best male bodybuilders have been in regards to one physical quality: height.
+When you consider that bodybuilding is all about exceptional physiques—whether aesthetically pleasing or freakishly shocking—it’s remarkable how normal the best male bodybuilders have been in regards to one physical quality: height.
 Yes, there have been Davids and Goliaths.
 The late Franco Columbu won the Olympia twice at only 5’5”, and Lou Ferrigno, at 6’5”, was likely on his way to the top before he left stages to Hulk out.
 But we’re talking ancient history, four decades ago.

 Of the last 37 Mr. Olympia contests, all but two Sandows have been carried home by a bodybuilder who stood between 5’9” and 5’11” (and one of those was 5’8″).* Normal.
 Shorter guys have been relegated to runner-up or, in more recent years, the 212 division.
 Meanwhile, rarely does an over-6’ guy even make it to the O stage.
 Only 6’1” Cedric McMillan has been a mainstay in recent years, but he’s never placed higher than seventh.

 Take out your tape measure.
 Let’s dive into the numbers to see if there’s an ideal bodybuilding height.